Mikedaris94/Mike-Daris-Final-Project/README.md

 <Body>
 <h1 align="center"><font size="30" color="red">Welcome To The World Of Kingdom Hearts</font></h1>

-<a>This amazing story starts all the way back in 2002 and that is when we are introduced the first three foundation characters of the series.</a>
+<p>This amazing story starts all the way back in 2002 and that is when we are introduced the first three foundation characters of the series.</p>

 <h1> Kairi, Sora, and Riku.</h1>